 This page consists of notes from the book where I first learned about Stoicism, plus some other thoughts.
-But this is by no means a comprehensive review of Stoicism: This is just my poor articulation of my poor understanding.
-I have also solicited criticisms of my views here, which are attached at the end.
-I have a lot to learn!
+This isn’t meant to be a comprehensive review of Stoicism for others, this is just how I would explain it to myself via a poor articulation of my poor understanding.
+I will always have much to learn!

 Note: Stoicism as a philosophy is not at all described by the word “Stoic” as used in modern English; Stoicism has no disposition against joy.
 Instead, Stoicism is about avoiding negative emotion in the cases where negative emotion is unhelpful.